Jump to Recipe

 - Heavy wooden spoon

-- Heat butter in a large frying pan or skillet.
+- Melt butter in a large frying pan or skillet.
 Add the onion and cook until the onions are about cooked about halfway, then turn off the heat.

-- Add the cubed potatoes (raw) to a large bowl.
+- Place potatoes (raw) into a large bowl.

 - Mix in the cooked corned beef into the diced potatoes in the bowl.